vercel/swr-site/pages/docs/cache.en-US.md

 # Custom Cache

-By default, SWR is using a global cache to store data sharing among all hooks.
-Besides that, there's a new way to customize your own cache provider.
+By default, SWR uses a global cache to store and share data across all components.
+Now, there's a new way to customize it with your own cache provider.
-New property `cache` and a new API `createCache` are now introduced in `swr@beta`.
-This API is intended to resolve problem of using SWR with various, diverse storages.
+The new `cache` configuration and `createCache`  API are now introduced in `swr@beta`.
+They're intended to solve problems of using SWR with more customized storages, and providing direct access to the cache.

 ## Create Custom Cache